Hero and Leander

-Hero and Leander (/ˈhiːɹoʊ/, /liːˈændəɹ/) is the Greek myth relating the story of Hero (Ἡρώ, Hērṓ; /el/), a priestess of Aphrodite (Venus in Roman mythology) who dwelt in a tower in Sestos on the European side of the Hellespont, and Leander (Λέανδρος, Léandros; /el/ or Λείανδρος), a young man from Abydos on the opposite side of the strait.
+Hero and Leander (/ˈhiːɹoʊ/, /liːˈændəɹ/) is the Greek myth relating the story of Hero (Ἡρώ, Hērṓ; /el/), a priestess (hiereia) of Aphrodite (Venus in Roman mythology) who dwelt in a tower in Sestos on the European side of the Hellespont, and Leander (Λέανδρος, Léandros; /el/), a young man from Abydos on the opposite side of the strait.

 Myth

 Leander falls in love with Hero and swims every night across the Hellespont to spend time with her.
 Hero lights a lamp at the top of her tower to guide his way.
 Leander's soft words and charms—and his argument that Aphrodite, as the goddess of love and sex, would scorn the worship of a virgin—convince Hero, and they make love.
 Their secret love affair lasts through a warm summer, but when winter and its rougher weather looms, they agree to part for the season and resume in the spring.
 One stormy winter night, however, Leander sees the torch at the top of Hero's tower.
 He attempts to go to her, but halfway through his swim, a strong winter wind blows out Hero's light, and Leander loses his way and drowns.
 When Hero sees his dead body, she throws herself off the tower to join him in death.
 Their bodies wash up on shore together, locked in embrace, and are then subsequently buried in a lovers’ tomb.